httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Note: Since intermediaries can modify cookie headers they should also be mindful of common server header field limits in order to avoid sending servers headers that they cannot process.
-For example, by concatenating multiple cookie headers into a single header larger than a server's limit.
+For example, concatenating multiple cookie headers into a single header might exceed a server's size limit.

 ### Semantics